The incidence comodule bialgebra of the Baez-Dolan construction: Examples

 \begin{blanko}{Regularity structures.} As mentioned briefly in the introduction, Bruned, Hairer and Zambotti~\cite{Bruned-Hairer-Zambotti:1610.08468} have given an algebraic approach to renormalisation of regularity structures, where a comodule bialgebra plays a key role.
 The overall shape of the comultiplications involved resembles the Calaque--Ebrahimi-Fard--Manchon situation, but the tree structures are considerably more complicated (the paper~\cite{Bruned-Hairer-Zambotti:1610.08468} contains 40 pages of tree combinatorics!), because of intricate decorations required to encode the associated analytic objects.
 Briefly, vertices represent integration variables, edges represent integration kernels; there are additional numerical decorations, of nodes to represent Taylor remainders, and of edges to represent derivatives of the kernels.
 All these decorations are not just dead weight with respect to the combinatorics of the comultiplications, but transform in a non-trivial way with the contractions and extractions, as required in order to express the behaviour of the analytic objects.

-It is clear that this comodule bialgebra escapes the range of examples covered by the Baez--Dolan construction in its pure form.
+One quickly sees that this comodule bialgebra escapes the range of examples covered by the Baez--Dolan construction in its pure form.
 For examples, it is easy to check that the simplicial groupoids defining the comultiplications are not Segal spaces, and therefore cannot arise as two-sided bar constructions.
 Another issue is that the sums involved are not finite, as would be the case in the situation of a free operad.

-In spite of these discouragements, it is not unlikely that there are still relationships to be uncovered, involving passage to the core, and perhaps a Baez--Dolan relative to something fancier than the free-monad monad.
+In spite of these discouragements, it is not unlikely that there are still relationships to be uncovered, involving passage to the core, and perhaps a Baez--Dolan construction relative to something fancier than the free-monad monad.
 The challenge is to obtain an operadic interpretation of the decorations.

 Even if the Baez--Dolan construction turns out not to be useful in this context, there may still be opportunities for the techniques of the present paper, and in particular for an objective approach.
 Firstly, the infinite sums appearing in the comultiplication formulae, which in the paper are handled through clever gradings and conditions ensuring that certain infinite matrices are upper-triangular, suggest that slice categories could be a natural framework.
 Secondly, the formulae for the comultiplications involve factorial denominators which transform according to some generalised Chu--Vandermonde identity, suggesting that these slices should be groupoid slices.